The quality of your thoughts is responsible for the quality of your marriage. Learn how to create positive change.

 - Were they fair and kind?

-It’s easy to get into the habit to create a pattern of being negative and what we give attention to it will grow, it’s like a garden if we water and feed it it will grow and if we don’t it cant thrive.
-If you can consider your marriage to be a garden is the food you are providing creating beautiful flowers or weeds.
-We also like things to be the same, we are creatures of habit, so we can be comfortable in our dysfunctional relationships, we have become so disconnected from each other and ourselves that the only way we can connect is through, thought violence whether you are negative out loud to the other or in your mind it is still causing a rift between you both.
-The longer that disconnection is present, the more difficult it can be to come together once again.
+We also like things to be the same.
+We are creatures of habit, so we can be comfortable in dysfunctional relationships.
+We have become so disconnected from each other and ourselves that the only way we can connect is through thought violence.
+Whether you express negativity out loud to the other or keep it in your mind, it still causes a rift between you.
+The longer the disconnection persists, the more difficult it becomes to reunite.

 - Consciously choose the quality of the relationship you want to be in.